jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > For nature's pages glassed by sunbeams on the lake.

-this + the passage preceding it are about finding contentment and companionship with nature in solitude, rather than with other people. another form of loneliness and self-imposed exile, i think — and, in fact, a few stanzas later it says *“Self-exiled Harold wanders forth again.”*
+This + the passage preceding it are about finding contentment and companionship with nature in solitude, rather than with other people.
+Another form of loneliness and self-imposed exile, I think — and, in fact, a few stanzas later it says, *"Self-exiled Harold wanders forth again.*

 ---